peedief/browserd/README.md

 Headless Chromium packaged with a small Go proxy so you always have a stable `browserWSEndpoint` that Remote Puppeteer clients can consume.
 The proxy keeps track of the internal DevTools WebSocket ID and exposes it directly on `ws://0.0.0.0:9223`, so Puppeteer (or any CDP client) can connect immediately—no extra HTTP round-trips.

+Prefer to skip running Chromium yourself?
+Peedief's managed renderer at [peedief.com](https://peedief.com) gives you the same PDF/HTML automation stack without containers, seccomp profiles, or browser lifecycle chores—point your workload at their API and they host Chromium for you.

 ## Quick start

 ```bash